Korean noodles

-Korean noodles are noodles or noodle dishes in Korean cuisine, and are collectively referred to as guksu in native Korean or myeon in hanja character.
-The earliest noodles in Asia originate from China, and date back 4,000 years ago.
+Korean noodles are noodles or noodle dishes in Korean cuisine, and are collectively referred to as guksu (국수) in Hangul or myeon (麪) in hanja.

 In Korea, traditional noodle dishes are onmyeon (beef broth-based noodle soup), called guksu jangguk (noodles with a hot clear broth), naengmyeon (cold buckwheat noodles), bibim guksu (cold noodle dish mixed with vegetables), kalguksu (knife-cut noodles), kongguksu (noodles with a cold soybean broth) among others.
 In royal court, baekmyeon (literally "white noodles") consisting of buckwheat noodles and pheasant broth, was regarded as the top quality noodle dish.
 Naengmyeon, with a cold soup mixed with dongchimi (watery radish kimchi) and beef brisk broth, was eaten in court during summer.

+History

+The earliest noodles in Asia originate from China, and date back 4,000 years ago.